 Córdova has been published in numerous academic journals, and in 2017 received the Midwest Political Science Association’s Sophonisba Breckinridge Award for best paper on women and politics.
-She is currently working on a book project that addresses violence against women, political participation, and criminal violence.

 She earned two master’s degrees and a PhD at Vanderbilt University, where she held a post-doctoral position as the lead researcher of the Central America Regional Security Initiative study by the Latin American Public Opinion Project.

 Apr 23, 2019